Eleonora (short story): Publication history

-The story was first published in the 1842 edition of The Gift: A Christmas and New Year's Present for 1842, an annual publication, as "Eleonora: A Fable".
-It was later republished in the May 24, 1845 issue of the Broadway Journal.
+The story was first published as "Eleonora: A Fable" in the 1842 edition of The Gift: A Christmas and New Year's Present for 1842, an annual publication.
+The issue of this gift book which included the story was available circa September 1, 1841.
+It was republished on the front page of the Boston Notion on September 4, 1841, in Robert's Semi-Monthly Magazine on September 15, in the New York based Weekly Tribune on September 18, and the daily New-York Tribune on September 20.

+Poe republished the story as "Eleonora" in the May 24, 1845, issue of the Broadway Journal while serving as its editor.
 In 1845, Poe added the opening epigraph, a quote from Raymond Lull that translates to "Under the protection of a specific form, my soul is safe."
 The original publication named the narrator Pyrros.

 Analysis

 Many biographers consider "Eleonora" an autobiographical story written for Poe to alleviate his own feelings of guilt for considering other women for love.
 At the time of the publication of this very short tale, his wife Virginia had just begun to show signs of illness, though she would not die for another five years.
-The narrator, then, is Poe himself, living with his young cousin (soon-to-be wife) and his aunt.
+The narrator may thus be interpreted as Poe himself, living with his young cousin (soon-to-be wife) and his aunt.

-The abrupt ending, with the narrator's new love only named in the third to last paragraph, is somewhat unconvincing if this is Poe's attempt at justifying his own feelings.
 Poe considered the tale "not ended so well as it might be".
-Perhaps, it is in the vagueness of the reason which will only be revealed in Heaven for permission to break his vow.
-Even so, compared to the endings of other Poe tales where the dead lover returns from beyond the grave, this is a "happy" ending, free of antagonism, guilt or resentment.
-In "Morella", for example, the dead wife reincarnates as her own daughter, only to die.
-In "Ligeia", the first wife returns from the dead and destroys the narrator's new love.
-Ultimately, the message in "Eleonora" is that a man is allowed to wed without guilt after the death of his first love.
+This might be due to the vagueness of the reason of the narrator being absolved, which is mentioned to be only revealed in Heaven.
+Compared to the endings of other Poe tales where the dead lover returns from beyond the grave (like "Ligeia" and "Morella"), this is a "happy" ending, free of antagonism, guilt or resentment.

-The narrator readily admits madness in the beginning of the story, though he believes it has not been determined if madness is actually the loftiest form of intelligence.
+The narrator readily admits madness in the beginning of the story, though he believes it has not been determined if madness is actually "the loftiest form of intelligence".
 This may be meant facetiously, but it also may explain the excessively paradise-like description of the valley and how it changes with their love and, later, with Eleonora's death.
 His admission of madness, however, excuses him from introducing such fantastic elements.

-It is unclear why the trio lived in isolation in the valley.

-There are also sexual themes in the story.
+Sexual themes may also be found in the story.
 The narrator's name, Pyros, implies fire and passion.
 As he and Eleonora grow, their innocent relationship turns to love with descriptions of the changing landscape being erotic or sexual — animal life and plant life sprouting forth and multiplying.
-Eleonora's death serves as a symbolic end to ideal romantic love which is soon replaced with the less passionate married love for Ermengarde.
+Eleonora's death might serve as a symbolic end to ideal romantic love which is soon replaced with the less passionate married love for Ermengarde.
 Eleonora embodies many typical traits in Poe's female character: she is young, passive, and completely devoted to her love.

-The term "Valley of the Many-Colored Grass" was inspired by "Adonaïs" by Percy Bysshe Shelley.
+The term "Valley of the Many-Colored Grass" was inspired by "Adonais" by Percy Bysshe Shelley.